alperenuzun/subscription-management-api/README.md

 The command can be run in php container by this command: `bin/console subscription:update:command`.
 In this command, the subscription table is assumed that every client has only a row for their subscription status.
 So, the count of rows to fetch is determined as 10000.
-This number could be changed according to the execution time of the cron job, the period of the rows updated etc.
+This number could be changed according to the execution time of the cron job(this command), the period of the rows updated etc.

 **Recommendation**: Can be a reader command fetching determined count of rows in the database and then dispatch the data to the queue, and if we have many workers that update these lines, like a load balancer we could obtain faster